influxdata/telegraf/plugins/inputs/modbus/README.md

     ## Can be overriden by the individual field definitions.
 Defaults to "modbus"
     # measurement = "modbus"

+    ## Request optimization algorithm.
+    ##  |---none       -- Do not perform any optimization and use the given layout(default)
+    ##  |---shrink     -- Shrink requests to actually requested fields
+    ##  |                 by stripping leading and trailing omits
+    ##  |---rearrange  -- Rearrange request boundaries within consecutive address ranges
+    ##  |                 to reduce the number of requested registers by keeping
+    ##  |                 the number of requests.
+    ##  |---aggressive -- Rearrange request boundaries similar to "rearrange" but
+    ##                    allow to request registers not specified by the user to
+    ##                    fill gaps.
+This usually reduces the number of requests at the
+    ##                    cost of more requested registers.
+    # optimization = "none"

     ## Field definitions
     ## Analog Variables, Input Registers and Holding Registers
     ## address        - address of the register to query.
 For coil and discrete inputs this is the bit address.